CIS registration and verification service

 Every deduction reconciled to your statements and claimed back, through Self Assessment for sole traders, or against PAYE for limited companies.

-We assess you against the qualifying tests, handle the application, and protect the status once it is granted so a single slip does not cost you it.
+Your CIS accountant assesses you against the qualifying tests, handles the application, and protects the status once it is granted so a single slip does not cost you it.

 Your full tax return, expenses and accounts, filed on time, with the bill flagged months early so the deadline holds no surprises.